 The technology uses a resistive heater wire bundled with the optical fiber.
 The heater is pulsed to induce a local temperature change along the fiber, and the fiber Bragg grating data is used to monitor the subsequent cooling of the fiber.
 The length of fiber in the liquid cools more rapidly than the portion of the fiber in the gas above the liquid.
 The measurement system accurately establishes the location of this transition to within ¼-inch.

-Dryden’s novel technology provides liquid measurements with much greater precision, achieving measurements at ¼-inch intervals.
+Armstrong's novel technology provides liquid measurements with much greater precision, achieving measurements at ¼-inch intervals.
 Furthermore, the streamlined system uses just two wires, which greatly simplifies installation and instrumentation.
-Due to its extraordinary accuracy and ease of use, Dryden’s measurement system offers important advantages for a wide range of applications beyond cryogenic liquids.
+Due to its extraordinary accuracy and ease of use, Armstrong's measurement system offers important advantages for a wide range of applications beyond cryogenic liquids.

 This technology is part of NASA's Innovative Partnerships Office, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
 NASA invites companies to consider licensing the Novel Approach to Liquid Level Sensing Using Fiber Bragg Grating Technology (DRC-012-006) as well as other elements of the fiber optic sensing portfolio.

 If you would like more information about this technology or about NASA's technology transfer program, please contact: